 The Lewis Group at Imperial College London conducts research in various areas of supramolecular chemistry, including self-assembly, functional mechanically interlocked molecules, and host-guest systems for sensing applications.
+We are located in the new state-of-the-art Molecular Sciences Research Hub at Imperial College’s White City campus.

 Mechanically Interlocked Molecules